lorawoodford/caas_aspace_refid-1/README.md

 ## Updating Refids through the UI

 Should one or a small number of refids need to be regenerated in the UI, a "Regenerate Ref ID?" checkbox has been added to the archival object form.
 This checkbox is currently only visible to system administrators.
 When checked, the same logic that autogenerates refids on new records will be called on the save of an existing archival object record.
-Since this logic concatenates a resource's EADID alongside a +1 of the refid stored in the `caas_aspace_refid` table for that resource, this manual process can be useful in the case where an EADID has changed and/or if an unexpected refid collision is anticipated.
+Since this logic concatenates a resource's EADID alongside the `next_refid` stored in the `caas_aspace_refid` table for that resource, this manual process can be useful in the case where an EADID has changed and/or if an unexpected refid collision is anticipated.

 ## Running Tests